nsdrussell/CSVScoresToExcel/README.md

 # CSVScoresToExcel
 This is a small application that generates spreadsheets for a sports club.
 The outputs are intended to be viewed by members to see how they are doing.

 There is a system in place already to keep track of scores, which includes the ability to export scores to .csv format.
 Currently, heads of sections must do a manual process of data cleansing and copying into spreadsheets which is time consuming, and as a result often delayed because time has not been found to do it.
+As such, this application automates most of the process by taking the .csv export file, doing data cleansing, and outputting a spreadsheet in the original specified format.

 ## Download
 Latest version of the application can be found here.